adnanAlKharfan/jigsaw-toxic-comment-classification-challenge/README.md

 ## Introduction

-This repository shows my intake on this task and how i was able to success in it, what accuracy i abtained for this fun challenge.
+This repository shows my intake on this task and how i was able to success in it, what accuracy i obtained for this fun challenge.

 ## Dataset